Does Active Transport Require A Membrane Protein

 Research in active transport is continuously evolving, driven by advances in molecular biology, structural biology, and biophysics.
 Recent studies have focused on elucidating the detailed mechanisms of various active transporters, identifying new transporters, and exploring their roles in health and disease.

 One prominent trend is the use of cryo-electron microscopy (cryo-EM) to determine the high-resolution structures of membrane proteins.
 Cryo-EM allows scientists to visualize these proteins in their native state, providing valuable insights into their structure-function relationships.
-For example, recent cryo-EM studies have revealed the detailed conformational changes that occur in the Na+/K+ ATPase during its transport cycle, providing a deeper understanding of its mechanism.
+Here's one way to look at it: recent cryo-EM studies have revealed the detailed conformational changes that occur in the Na+/K+ ATPase during its transport cycle, providing a deeper understanding of its mechanism.

-Furthermore, there is growing interest in the role of active transport in cancer.
-Cancer cells often exhibit altered expression and activity of membrane transporters, which can contribute to their uncontrolled growth and resistance to chemotherapy.
+Adding to this, there is growing interest in the role of active transport in cancer.
+And cancer cells often exhibit altered expression and activity of membrane transporters, which can contribute to their uncontrolled growth and resistance to chemotherapy.
 Researchers are investigating the potential of targeting these transporters as a new strategy for cancer therapy.

 Tips and Expert Advice on Understanding Active Transport